 Multi-Connection Download. aria2 can download a file from multiple sources/protocols and tries to utilize your maximum download bandwidth.
 Really speeds up your download experience.

 Lightweight. aria2 doesn’t require much memory and CPU time.
-The physical memory usage is typically 4MiB (normal HTTP/FTP downloads) to 9MiB (BitTorrent downloads).
+When disk cache is off, the physical memory usage is typically 4MiB (normal HTTP/FTP downloads) to 9MiB (BitTorrent downloads).
 CPU usage in BitTorrent with download speed of 2.8MiB/sec is around 6%.

 Fully Featured BitTorrent Client.
 All features you want in BitTorrent client are available: DHT, PEX, Encryption, Magnet URI, Web-Seeding, Selective Downloads, Local Peer Discovery and UDP tracker.

 Metalink Enabled. aria2 supports The Metalink Download Description Format (aka Metalink v4), Metalink version 3 and Metalink/HTTP.
-Metalink offers the file verification, HTTP/FTP/BitTorrent integration and the various configurations for language, location, OS, etc.
+Metalink offers the file verification, HTTP/FTP/SFTP/BitTorrent integration and the various configurations for language, location, OS, etc.

 Remote Control. aria2 supports RPC interface to control the aria2 process.
 The supported interfaces are JSON-RPC (over HTTP and WebSocket) and XML-RPC.